 Disparate Educational Opportunities - Children in the most economically depressed communities are at high risk of low achievement and attainment and are often stuck in under-funded, overcrowded schools.
 Poor urban schools have the highest numbers of teachers who are inexperienced or do not have degrees in the subjects they teach.
-Eighty-six percent of Black, 83 percent of Latino and 58 percent of White fourth graders cannot read at grade level; and 89 percent of Black, 85 percent of Latino and 59 percent of White 8th graders cannot do math at grade level.
-Black students are more likely than any other students to be in special education programs for children with mental retardation or emotional disturbance.
+Eighty-six percent of Black, 83 percent of Latino and 58 percent of White fourth graders cannot read at grade level; and 89 percent of Black, 85 percent of Latino and 59 percent of White 8th graders cannot do math at grade level; Black students are more likely than any other students to be in special education programs for children with mental retardation or emotional disturbance.
 Black and American Indian children are almost twice as likely as White children to be retained in a grade.
 The public school suspension rate among Black and American Indian students is almost three times that for Whites.
 Black, Latino, and American Indian children are more than twice as likely as White children to drop out of school.
 According to the US Department of Education, only 59 percent of Black and 61 percent of Latino students graduated from high school on time with a regular diploma in 2006.
-When Black children do graduate from high school, they have a greater chance of being unemployed and a lower chance of going to college full-time than White high school graduates.
+When Black children do graduate from high school graduates.
 Only 48,000 Black males earn a bachelor's degree each year, but an estimated 1 in 3 Black men ages 20-29 is under correctional supervision or control.
 Approximately 815,000 Black males were incarcerated in state or federal prisons or local jails at mid-year 2007.